+\item \emph{$k$-refinement}, as introduced in the IGA literature~\cite{cottrell2009isogeometric}, consists of performing degree elevation prior to knot insertion.
+This results in newly inserted knots attaining the highest continuity permitted by the elevated polynomial degree.
+In the classical global setting, $k$-refinement is often associated with obtaining maximum continuity across all element interfaces.
+In practice, however, once a mesh contains multiple elements, the continuity at existing knots is fixed by their multiplicities and cannot be increased by subsequent refinement.
+Consequently, maximum continuity can only be achieved at newly inserted knots. \end{itemize}

-All three refinement types generate nested function spaces, ensuring that the coarse space is always a subspace of the refined space.
-On the level of basis functions, this implies that any basis function before refinement can be expressed as a linear combination of basis functions after refinement.
+In the present work, $k$-refinement is applied locally within the THB-spline hierarchy.
+More precisely, a single local $k$-refinement step is defined as the sequence of a local $p$-refinement (degree elevation) followed by a local $h$-refinement (knot insertion) step within the marked region.
+Consequently, newly inserted knots attain the highest continuity permitted by the elevated polynomial degree, while existing knot lines retain their original continuity.
+Owing to the nested-space structure of THB-splines, all refinement operations generate nested approximation spaces.} On the level of basis functions, this implies that any basis function before refinement can be expressed as a linear combination of basis functions after refinement.
 The basis functions involved in this relation are called children of the corresponding coarse (parent or mother) function.
 This two-scale relation is expressed as

-where a necessary condition for a nonzero coefficient \(\lambda_j\) is that the child basis function \(N_j^{l+1}\) has support contained within the support of the mother basis function \(N_i^l\) of level $l$.
+where a necessary condition for a nonzero coefficient \(\lambda_{ij}\) is that the child basis function \(N_j^{l+1}\) has support contained within the support of the mother basis function \(N_i^l\) of level $l$.
 In general, a basis function from the set $\mathcal{N}^{l+1}$ can be a child of multiple basis functions from $\mathcal{N}^l$.
-By arranging the coefficients in a matrix $\mathbf{\Lambda}$, a linear relation between the coarse and fine basis functions can be established as
+By collecting the basis functions into vectors